A JD or first professional degree in law is required to apply.

 Request Info

-Pepperdine Caruso School of Law’s online LLM program is one of the first of its kind in the US.
-The LLM curriculum is taught by the same distinguished faculty who teach our on-campus program, and it examines the legal, psychological, and cultural factors that affect conflict and complex negotiations.
+Pepperdine Caruso School of Law’s online LLM program is one of the first of its kind in the U.S. The LLM curriculum is taught by distinguished faculty, and it examines the legal, psychological, and cultural factors that affect conflict and complex negotiations.

 Required Courses